secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Part 4 - Creating non-root User

+While you have remote access to your Secret Node as the root user, create a non-root user.

-Create a non-root User.
+1. Create a non-root User.
 Here we will create a user named asn, you can substitute this for anything.
 ```bash
 USERNAME=asn
 ```

-This will permission this user to access log files and sudo.
+2. This will permission this user to access log files and sudo.
 ```bash
 useradd -m -s /bin/bash -G adm,systemd-journal,sudo $USERNAME && passwd $USERNAME
 ```

-Now exit your terminal session and start a new one, this time login with the new user you created with the password you set.
+3. Now exit your remote session and start a new one, this time login with the new user you created with the password you set.
 ```bash
 ssh asn@<your-nodes-ip>
 ```